lizaodawn/IMMARKUS-wiki-clone/01-IMMARKUS-Overview.md

+Here are some of the highlights of what IMMARKUS offers.

 ## Multi-Window Zoomable Image Annotation

 IMMARKUS provides a zoomable view to support annotating large images, and tools for creating __rectangle__, __polygon__ and __circle/ellipse__ selections.
 Similar to multi-image viewers like [Mirador](https://projectmirador.org/), IMMARKUS provides a multi-window environment for annotating multiple images in parallel.